Riemann-Hilbert correspondence for Alexander complexes: Introduction

 the induced map.
 We write $G=\pi_1((\C^*)^r)$, the fundamental group of $(\C^*)^r$.
 The universal covering makes $X\times \C^r$ a $G$-space with the quotient $G\backslash X\times \C^r=X\times (\C^*)^r$.
 The operation

-with $t_i$ representing the (counterclockwise) loops around the puncture of each factor $\C^*$ of $(\C^*)^r$, makes $\cM(*D^{(r)}_F)$, $\cM(!D^{(r)}_F)$ and $\Psi_{F}(\cM)$ all $G$-equivariant sheaves (see Theorem \ref{thm:!*Gequiv}, Theorem \ref{thm:gnbGeq} and Remark \ref{rmk:reldsteqdb}(1)). \begin{theorem} With the notation as above, if $\cM$ is a regular holonomic $\shD_X$-module, then we have a natural quasi-isomorphism
+with $t_i$ representing the (counterclockwise) loops around the puncture of each factor $\C^*$ of $(\C^*)^r$, makes $\cM(*D^{(r)}_F)$, $\cM(!D^{(r)}_F)$ and $\Psi_{F}(\cM)$ all $G$-equivariant sheaves in the sense of \cite[Part I.0.2.]{BL} (see Theorem \ref{thm:!*Gequiv}, Theorem \ref{thm:gnbGeq} and Remark \ref{rmk:reldsteqdb}(1)). \begin{theorem} With the notation as above, if $\cM$ is a regular holonomic $\shD_X$-module, then we have a natural quasi-isomorphism